armanjindal/armanjindal.github.io/about.md

 Lastly, I believe that social media has limited authentic digital self-expression.
 Social media is a way we form a perception about other people and how they perceive us.
 Our carefully curated social media (or lack thereof) become a statement *who we are*.
 The constraints of the medium of self-expression end up constraining means of identity.
 I want to express myself more authentically.
 This site, where I have full control, lets me do this.

-The meta-philosophy and design of this site, especially the longterm view on learning, is heavily influenced by [Gwern](www.gwern.net)
+The meta-philosophy and design of this site, especially the longterm view on learning, is heavily influenced by Gwern [1]

 ### Content
 The *Writing* page of the site includes long-form essays range.
 From statistics to psychology to self-experimentation to reflections on learning and the nature of knowledge, the content ranges from the matter that makes up the world and the meaning we find in it.
 I am majoring in both Computer Science and Philosophy, so they tend to seep into my writing.
 I am writing to an educated reader but assume no prior domain knowledge.
 If I am not clear, please let me know.
 I aim for clarity above all else.